natekdang/rshell/README.md

 ## Known Bugs

-As of right now, ending a command with a connector errors
+As of right now, ending a command with a connector is not valid.
+Connectors cannot be leading, ending, or consecutive

-Exit rarely closes entire bash, but could not replicate so it was possibly user error

 exit(0) command causes 5 possible blocks of memory leakage

+If you echo quotation marks, they are echoed as well

 ## Authors